temporalio/documentation/docs-src/cloud/api-keys/manage-api-keys.md

 id: manage-api-keys
 title: Manage API Keys
 sidebar_label: Manage API Keys
-description: Manage API Keys by generating, deleting, or revoking them using the Cloud UI or tcld.
+description: Manage API Keys by creating, deleting, or updating access to them using the Cloud UI or tcld.
 tags:
   - how to
 ---

-Manage API Keys by generating, deleting, or revoking them using the Cloud UI or tcld.
+Manage API Keys by creating, deleting, or updating access to them using the Cloud UI or tcld.

 ### Generate an API Key